OctopusDeploy/docs/src/pages/integrations/xml/xml-transform-using-xdt.md

 ---
 layout: src/layouts/Default.astro
 pubDate: 2016-08-24
+title: >-
-title: 'XML Transform using XDT'
+    XML Transform using XDT
 description: >-
     You can use this script to easily transform any XML file using XDT.
 The script will download its dependencies automatically.
 navMenu: false